 14 years and 7 kids ago, we started a tradition.
-When little Ben (then 2 years old) received a gift, we taught him to write a thank you note before opening and playing with it.
-Opening 1 toy all the way and setting the other gifts aside for later helped with the “toddler-is-overwhelmed-because-he-now-has-15-new-toys-and-just-takes-them-all-out-but-plays-with-none” problem.
-It also spread out the mommy job of helping him write his thanks.
+When little Ben (then 2 years old, now 24!) received a gift, we taught him to write a thank you note before taking the present to his room.

 #1 Draw A Picture

 Perfect for: artists, toddlers

 With the gift on the table, let them create a masterpiece of gratitude.

 For preschoolers, try cutting out part of the package and pasting it to their art work!
 You or a big bro can help little ones by dotting the letters T-h-a-n-k-s for them to trace.
 I always help add a few words of thanks… even better if they say it all jumbled up!
 Write it word for word to capture the memory moment.

 Tip: Don’t limit this to your toddlers!
 Over the years, we’ve had incredible pop-up cards created, vibrant pop-art masterpieces and other creative thanks whipped out by the artists in our home.
 Encourage their creative endeavours… an “outside the box” thank you is always remembered!

 I learned early on that while my 6-year-old may have quite an experience to share, he doesn’t have the writing skills to keep up with his brain.
 If I ask him to write out his thanks, he may get:

 Thanks for the Lego.